thtexpert/inav/docs/SystemIdentification.md

 ## How to start System Identification

-When hoovering in a stable position trigger the defined system_ident switch.
+When hoovering in a stable position turn on the defined system_ident switch.
 The sequence will start with  0.5sec delay after trigger to avoid glitches by switch actuation.
 Try to do no apprupt steering during the BRBS period.
-Capture will only be valid, if system_ident mode switch
-One sequence can be recorded.
+Capture will only be valid, if system_ident mode switch long enough that one sequence can be recorded.
-After sequence is finished, PRBS can be re-executed if trigger condition is released for more than 0.5sec.
-Retriggering will overwrite previous capture.
+After sequence is finished, PRBS can be re-executed if switch is turned off for more than 0.5sec.
+Restarting will overwrite previous capture.
 A running PRBS sequence can be terminated at any time when system_ident mode switch is set back from running position.

 ## How to look at the data